IngvarVG76/GooseTrack-with-backend-3.0/README.md

 # Our Development Team

-Here are the talented individuals who have contributed to the development of GooseTracks:
+Here are the talented individuals who have contributed to the development of GooseTrack:

 ## Teamleaders